Televisão Pública de Angola: History

 In 1982, TPA started producing programming in native languages, the first two being Malanje and N'Dalatando.
 Currently, the so-called "national mother tongues" have a special focus on news, of which there is a dedicated block on the main generalist channel.

 Color television arrived in Angola in 1983.

 In 1992, TPA expanded to the entire country thanks to satellite connections.
+On December 13, 1994, TPA set up TVC (Televisão Comercial de Angola) to administer advertising slots.

-In September 1997, TPA became a public company and the official name changed to Televisão Pública de Angola.
+In the wake of redemocratization efforts following the Bicesse Agreements of 1991, in September 1997, TPA became a public company and the official name changed to Televisão Pública de Angola, per Decree-Law nº 66/97 of September 5.

+TPA upgraded its equipment in 1999, ahead of the FIBA Africa Championship 1999, held in Luanda and Cabinda.
+The following year, the broadcaster upgraded its equipment to Betacam SX.

-On August 15th 2000, TPA 2 started broadcasting regularly.
-Broadcasts only became official after two years.
+On August 15, 2000, TPA 2 started broadcasting regularly.
+Broadcasts only became official after two years, in both the capital and surrounding areas.
+In 2004, its reach extended to other provinces, among them Cabinda, Benguela, Huambo and Huíla.
 It was restructured in late January 2008, bringing new graphics, and a new programming grid, which remained on air until December 31, 2017.

 In 2003, TPA channels started broadcasting through the KU band, launching the channels on the international African platform, DStv.

+By the mid-2000s, 60% of TPA's programming was national.
+The soap opera Reviravolta, lasting 100 episodes, was recorded by a team consisting almost exclusively of Angolans.
+Brazilian teams sent their know-how to local professionals.

 On January 31, 2007, TPA began broadcasting 24 hours a day.

-On July 24th 2008, TPA international was launched and became available on the main cable and IPTV platforms in Portugal and in other countries.
+On July 24, 2008, TPA international was launched and became available on the main cable and IPTV platforms in Portugal and in other countries.